Lost Ownership Of Your Facebook Page?

-There seems to be something in the air at the minute as we’re seeing more and more new clients moving to us after being burnt by their last agency.
+There seems to be something in the air at the minute when it comes to Facebook Page ownership, as we’re seeing more and more new clients moving to us after being burnt by their last agency.
 Frustratingly, more often than not, as we take them on, we’re finding their actual setup is in a complete mess.

 For example, we found one new clients page was owned by an agency they used years ago that has since closed shop.
 That agency setup and claimed the clients Page and Pixel under their own Business Manager (very bad practice).
 No other agency they’ve taken on since then (until now) had unfortunately done anything about it.
 Of course, as the offending agency is no more, there is no one to approve the transfer or even access to the Page.
 Closing the page down and starting again is not an option because of the age and size of the audience they have.

-So, if you find yourself in this type of situation, what do you do?
+So, if you find yourself in a Facebook Page ownership battle, what do you do?

 Luckily, there is a way!
 You can apply to Facebook to regain access to your page.
 To do this you can contact Facebook directly via either of these two links;